 - Colored Coins.
 These are satoshis with metadata.
 Experimental.
 I do not know of any explorer or wallet for these, and whether or not any of these have been preserved.

 - Namecoin.
 Domain name system from 2011.
-Very different assets than the token standards that were introduced in 2014.
+Very different from the token standards that were introduced in 2014.
 Expiration made Namecoin domains unsuitable for NFTs, although some early experimentation with art did happen.
-Be aware that these expired long ago!
+These have all expired.

 Quantum – A Failed Experiment

 Unfortunately, Wikipedia boosts the Namecoin asset Quantum, by Kevin McCoy, as the first NFT.
-The article has been locked from editing, and it’s impossible to dispute this claim.
+The article has been locked from editing, and they made it impossible to dispute this claim.